We know you have a lot on your plate.

 You can’t manage what you don’t measure.

 When you’re juggling multiple projects, data management is easier said than done.
-Of course, we’d love for you to use 10,000ft for resource planning, time tracking, forecasting, and reporting, but if you don’t have the luxury of workload management software on hand, there are other ways to track your projects’ successes and challenges.
+If you don’t have the luxury of resource management software on hand, there are other ways to track your projects’ successes and challenges.

 Over time, you’ll be able to review your notes and track project performance and resourcing trends.
 Maybe one client’s projects consistently go over budget.
 Maybe one of your producers tends to be assigned more work than the rest of the team, while another one keeps asking for more responsibility.
 If you create a consistent habit of taking notes and reviewing them every week or month, you can identify what’s working, what’s not, and begin solving recurring issues, so they don’t persist.